 How NetSuite Determines the Notional Tax Code to Use for a Transaction

 The notional tax rate is based on the tax code set for the item.
-For example, if an item has a standard tax rate of 20% for sales within the same country, then the notional rate would also be 20% for a B2B sale to a customer in a different EU country.
-Because it is a notional rate, the actual rate charged is 0% (zero rated tax).
+For example, if an item has a 20% standard tax rate for local sales, the notional rate is also 20% for a B2B sale to another EU country.
+Because it's a notional rate, the actual rate charged is 0% (zero rated tax).

-In NetSuite, the item record must have a tax code or tax schedule set for the particular nexus so that the system can find the appropriate tax code to use for a transaction.
+In NetSuite, the item record needs a tax code or tax schedule set for the correct nexus so that the system can find the associated tax code to use for a transaction.

 Example: